ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 have saved the last session's "secret state" under the session ID they can simply resume the TLS session where they left off.

-Now you might notice that this could violate Forward Secrecy as a compromised server might reveal the secret state for all session IDs if the cache is just large enough.
+Now you might notice that this could violate forward secrecy as a compromised server might reveal the secret state for all session IDs if the cache is just large enough.
 The forward secrecy of a connection is thus bounded by how long the session information is retained on the server.
 Ideally, your server would